LCSW License Requirements

 Notice to In-State Associate Social Worker (ASW) applicants

 Effective January 1, 2014, all ASW applicants must have completed training or coursework in California law and professional ethics for clinical social workers.This coursework may be embedded within more than one course and must cover certain topic areas.
-See Business and Professions Code Section 4996.18 for further information about course content requirements.
+See Business and Professions Code Section 4996.18.
+The Board has received confirmation from the Accredited Schools of Social Work in California verifying that this “law and ethics” requirement is embedded in their programs.
+Please check with your school if you have additional questions concerning this requirement.

 This information is a brief outline of the license requirements for someone who wants to pursue licensure as an LCSW in the State of California.
 For more detailed information, please refer to Navigating the LCSW Licensing Process.